 - not to participate in deliberations of an entity that provides or manages insurance, a registrable superannuation entity or a managed fund more generally, where there may be an actual or perceived conflict of interest with their role and obligations as a member of the Reserve Bank Board.
 This does not preclude members' involvement in the governance of the entity's investment strategy, consistent with any duties they might have as a director, but does preclude members from participating in active management of funds for such an entity.

-Members' obligations under the PGPA Act also require that they must not improperly use information obtained as a Board member to gain an advantage for someone else or themselves or to cause detriment to the Bank or any other person.
+Members' obligations under the PGPA Act also require that they must not improperly use information obtained as a Board member to gain an advantage for themselves or any other person or to cause detriment to the Bank or any other person.
 Other persons include corporations and therefore include companies of which a member is a director, adviser or employee.

 Members must respect the confidentiality of information obtained as a Board member and Board discussions, both during and after their term.
 Members, who in the ordinary course of their activities outside the Bank have occasion to discuss economic matters, will do so on the basis that the views so presented are personal or affiliated with another institution, not the Bank.